Bio:

 In retrospect we were simply a band in the wrong place at the wrong time.
 Ina certain sense, The Regulars my be the greatest band that never was.

 An interesting footnote: The Regulars may lay claim to Rock and Roll history as the most prolific band of all time.
-We recorder two studio albums (one of which is lost)
+We recorder two studio albums

 and have a library of one thousand original songs on tape.( Actually it's more than a thousand but that's were I stopped counting.)